 - Soluble fiber reduces the absorption of cholesterol by binding to it in the gut.

-- Insoluble Fibre: is a type of fiber that does not dissolve in water and increases the bulk of the stool and promotes normal bowel movements who have irregular bowel habits or constipation.
+2. Insoluble Fiber: is a type of fiber that does not dissolve in water and increases the bulk of the stool and promotes normal bowel movements who have irregular bowel habits or constipation.
 It is found in foods such as whole grains like whole wheat, brown rice, whole bread, nuts, vegetables like cauliflower, and green leafy vegetables.
 It is important to take water, as fiber absorbs water and makes the stool smooth and soft for easy elimination of the stool.

 - Insoluble fiber moves the stool through the stomach and the intestine at a faster pace which aids digestion and prevents constipation.